dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/motherduck.md

 python3 chess_pipeline.py
 ```

+## Write disposition
+All write dispositions are supported

 ## Data loading
 By default **parquet** files and `COPY` command is used to move files to remote duckdb database.
 All write dispositions are supported.